department-of-veterans-affairs/vets-website/content/pages/health-care/health-conditions/conditions-related-to-service-era/world-war-ii.md

 <ol class="process">
 <li class="process-step list-one">

-Talk to your primary health care provider or your local VA environmental health coordinator about other health concerns related to your military service.
-[Find your local VA environmental health coordinator](https://www.publichealth.va.gov/exposures/coordinators.asp).
+Talk to your primary health care provider or your local VA environmental health coordinator about other health concerns related to your military service. <br> [Find your local VA environmental health coordinator](https://www.publichealth.va.gov/exposures/coordinators.asp).

 </li>

 <li class="process-step list-two">

-Ask your local VA environmental health coordinator about getting a free Ionizing Radiation Registry health exam.
-[Learn more about the Ionizing Radiation Registry health exam](https://www.publichealth.va.gov/exposures/radiation/benefits/registry-exam.asp).
+Ask your local VA environmental health coordinator about getting a free Ionizing Radiation Registry health exam. <br> [Learn more about the Ionizing Radiation Registry health exam](https://www.publichealth.va.gov/exposures/radiation/benefits/registry-exam.asp).

 </li>

 <li class="process-step list-three">

-Find out if you can get disability compensation (monthly payments) and other benefits if you have an illness or injury caused—or made worse—by your active-duty service.
-[Learn more about disability benefits](/disability-benefits/).
+Find out if you can get disability compensation (monthly payments) and other benefits if you have an illness or injury caused—or made worse—by your active-duty service. <br> [Learn more about disability benefits](/disability-benefits/).

 </li>
 </ol>